What if Trump Wins the Election?

 When I think about one of the genuinely great past Presidents, the name Ronald Reagan comes to mind.
 In one of his many famous speeches, he said, “as you are going to the polls to vote for our next president, ask yourself this question, “are you better off than you were four years ago?”
 No one could have predicted the devastating Coronavirus.
 If that virus had not attacked our country and the rest of the world, where would our economy be today?

 Have questions about how the election could impact your plans to retire?
-Reach out to us, by filling out the form below or giving us a call at (913) 393-1000.
+Reach out to us, by scheduling below or giving us a call at (913) 393-1000.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.